dreweasland/Azure-Automated-ACME/README.md

 # Azure Automated ACME

 A very simple way to do ACME in Azure, using Let's Encrypt.
 Works with Azure Application Gateway and Azure Front Door.

+All it does is use an Azure Function to create CSRs, perform ACME orders, store TLS certificates and create/use the ACME account key for issuing requests to your ACME CA of choice inside Azure KeyVault.
+It uses a Azure Storage Account Static Website to serve ACME challenge files which are reverse proxied by Azure Application Gateway/Azure Front Door to perform HTTP-01 ACME validation.

 # Features